NuttaneeKnight/ServiceNow/snDeveloper.md

 - It can be inserted in Script editor with a text saved in Macros
 - All > Mocro (Syntax Editor Macros) - This will show the list of all the syntax shortcuts ex. type vargr and click tab will give you the boiler plate

+What are we going to learn
+- What is client side scripting
+- Where to use Client side scripting
+- Client side API and Methods
+- Use cases of Client side scripting

 # Client Side Scripting
 - Client-side scripting execute within a user's browser and are used to manage forms and form fields.
 Following are examples:
     - Show an alert when form loads